 O&A: What dominates your work: creativity or technology?

 CB: A large majority of our designs never see a computer.
-Our colors are mixed by hand.
+Our colours are mixed by hand.
 Our tools are made with hand tools.
 Our type of handpainting could be done the same way 100 years ago.
 You need to be creative.
 I consider the wonderful technological advancements an addition to creation, not the sole way to create.We had to create all new painting techniques.

 O&A: Tell us about your insights working on the Caledonia collection?